cfpb/design-system/CONTRIBUTING.md

    Pull Requests for specific labels so if you see a PR missing from the changelog, ensure it has been labeled `breaking`, `enhancement`, `bug`, `documentation` or `internal`.
-1. If you're pleased with the changelog preview,
-   `git checkout CHANGELOG.md` to reset it.
+1. **There's a lerna bug where the version number doesn't increment.**
+   Manually update to the latest version in `CHANGELOG.md` and in the root `package.json` files.
 1. Run `yarn run release` to start the release.
 1. It'll ask if you want to do a major, minor or patch release.
 Select whichever is most appropriate.
 It'll tag and publish every package to npm.
-1. When it's done, open `CHANGELOG.md` and confirm the latest entry shows the newest version number.
-There's a lerna-changelog bug that sometimes causes it to duplicate the previous version number.
-If it's showing the wrong version number, correct it and commit the correction.
-1. Run `git push` to push changes to the remote `main` branch.

-Lerna will update the changelog, ask for a new version number, create a git tag, push to GitHub and publish to npm.
+Lerna will ask for a new version number, create a git tag, push to GitHub and publish to npm.

 ## Notes